Princess Therese of Bavaria: Scientific practice

 Therese made a substantial contribution to plant and animal geography.
 She engaged in scientific practice for more than 30 years, foreshadowing the vigor of science in the 20th century.
 Her interests in geology, botany, anthropology and zoology required her to attain tutors, since women at the time were not allowed to study at universities.
 Women were finally allowed into universities in 1903, when Theresa's father, Prince Regent Luitpold, legalized their admission.

 In 1871, at the age of 21, she started a series of journeys, first to Italy and Greece, then throughout Europe and North Africa, the Middle East and the Americas.
-In 1888, she visited Brazil, and, in 1893, North America and Mexico.
+In 1888, she visited Brazil (together with three companions, including the travel marshal 1st Lieutenant of the cavalry Maximilian Freiherr von Speidel), and, in 1893, North America and Mexico.
 A tour of South America followed in 1898.
 Before visiting a country, she studied the history of the land and its people, the local language and literature.
-She would usually travel with a group of people who served her, including a lady-in-waiting, and usually chose to travel incognito.
+She would usually travel with a group of people who served her, including a lady-in-waiting, and usually chose to travel incognito as "Countess Elpen," a practice not uncommon among the nobility.
 She wrote a number of books about these excursions in which she described the natural history of the places she visited.
 Her early works were published under the pseudonym "Th. v.
 Bayer".